How to Fix Wash arm connection on Cove DW2450

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Cove DW2450 on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Cove DW2450 on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a seized circulation or drain pump, or wiring that requires specialized diagnostic equipment.
+In that case, contact a licensed appliance technician — and remember to shut off the water supply valve before any work that opens the fill or drain circuit.

 How Much Does This Repair Cost?